tchoi8/handmadecomputer/Binary/readme.md

 [Video]([Video](https://vimeo.com/136769465)

-This version of **1 Bit Computer** is made of NAND logic gates.
+This version of *1 Bit Computer* is made of NAND logic gates.
 ![](https://farm6.staticflickr.com/5667/20256616333_9961ff1b9b_b.jpg =600x)

-NAND logic is a short name for **not** AND gate.
-A and B are inputs which can be either zero or one, and Y is the logical output.
-In the Van Diagram, every shape is colored except the intersecting region.
-This means the result is true for every input configuration **except** when both inputs are true.
+NAND is short for *not* AND logic.
+Here A and B are inputs, either of which can be zero or one, and Y is the logical output.
+In the venn diagram above depicting possible input state configurations, every shape is colored except the intersecting region.
+This means the result is true in every case *except* when both inputs are true.

 ![](https://farm1.staticflickr.com/768/20256748743_ee1b9d967b_b.jpg =600x)

-For AND Gate, if you are shaking 100 hands all at the same time, the result is true, or 1.
+For AND gate, if you are shaking 100 hands all at the same time, the result is a true 100-person handshake, or 1.

 ![](https://farm4.staticflickr.com/3886/14560630744_fac16725f9_b.jpg =600x)

-In NAND Gate, if you are declined for date by 100 person at the same time, the result is true.
+In a NAND gate, if you are declined for date by 100 people together, the result is a true connection. [this needs some work]

-NAND logic we are using only two inputs and and only when all of the inputs are false, or 0, the result is true, or 1.
+But the NAND logic we are using only has two inputs, so in the case when all inputs are false, or 0, the result is true, or 1.

-By combining NAND gate, we can make every other logic gates.
-This is called Universal Gate, because along with NOR gate, NAND can be combined to make every kind of logic.
+By combining NAND gates in various arrangements we are able to make every other logic pattern.
+This is called the *universal gate*, because along with the NOR gate, NAND can be combined to map any input instruction to any output.

 ![](https://farm1.staticflickr.com/620/20773146321_b0c6b10767_o.jpg =600x)

-It uses two TTL NAND Logic Chips, which are Integrated Circuit Chip that's designed to perform logical operations of NAND logic gate.
-The same concept can be made with Transistor, Vacuum tubes as well as with few lines of code in most programming languages.
+This 1 Bit Computer uses two TTL NAND logic chips, which are integrated circuit chips designed to perform NAND operations.
+The same logic could be implemented with transistors, vacuum tubes, or few lines of code in most programming languages.

 ![](https://farm1.staticflickr.com/774/20812984222_590f7b06e4_b.jpg =600x)

-With XOR and AND gate combined, we can make an Adder.
-Adder adds numbers.
-So in the world of Binary numbers, where every number is made of Zero and One, the output of the addition would be 10, not ten but One Zero.
+With XOR and AND gates combined, we can make an adder.
+Adders add numbers.
+So in the world of binary numbers, where every number is made of zero and one, the output of the addition would be 10, not ten but one zero.
 </br>
 0+0=0</br>
 0+1-1 </br>
 1+0=1 </br>
 1+1=10 </br>

-The last condition where 1+1 carries over the number to the next digit is the case of AND gate, and the first digit acts like XOR gate.
-By combining both logic gates, we can make an adding machine which is called Half Adder.
+The last condition where 1+1 carries over the number to the next digit is the case of the AND gate, and the first digit acts like XOR gate.
+By combining both logic gates, we can make an adding machine which is called half adder.

 ![](https://farm6.staticflickr.com/5795/20812986422_ee5529c19d_b.jpg =400x)